kdeldycke/awesome-engineering-team-management/readme.md

 - [The different skills needed to be a successful CTO](https://madewithlove.be/one-job-many-roles-the-different-skills-needed-to-be-a-successful-cto/) - The premise is a little misleading, as what is detailed there is the journey, in a startup, of the technical founder growing with the company to become a CTO.
 At which point the position described in the article is not CTO, but VP of Engineering.

 - [Hiring a VP of Engineering?
-Use This Framework](https://review.firstround.com/hiring-a-vp-of-engineering-use-this-framework-from-shopify%27s-vpe-to-get-it-right) -“*How do I hire a VP of Engineering?* After more than 20 years, eight companies, and thousands of hires, I'm starting to suspect this may be the wrong question.
+Use This Framework](https://review.firstround.com/hiring-a-vp-of-engineering-use-this-framework-from-shopify%27s-vpe-to-get-it-right) - “*How do I hire a VP of Engineering?* After more than 20 years, eight companies, and thousands of hires, I'm starting to suspect this may be the wrong question.
 A better one is, *What is a VP of Engineering?*”

 - [“That's usually about the time I nope right out of the interview”](https://news.ycombinator.com/item?id=19188246) - Bad signs of a CTO trying to recruit an engineering manager, or the perils of not believing in hierarchies.